zacharielacombe/EPITECH-WORKSOP-Chat-Box-in-C/README.md

 ```
 If the server socket is readable it means that a new connection is available.
 Now set the new client socket to fds using FD_SET.

-the ```fd_set``` structure will store your client, but to handle them, create a array of file descriptors to store each new client.
+Don't forget to use your array of client to store each new client.
 ## I.e : Receive data from multiple clients
 Using the array of client you created in the last step, go through the entire array and ask if every socket is readable using the ```FD_ISSET``` macro, and use the ```recv()``` function to receive new data.
 ## I.f : Send some data to everybody